EBay: 2020s

-In April 2020, Jamie Iannone became the CEO of the company.
+In April 2020, Jamie Iannone became the CEO of eBay.
 In June 2020, Fred D. Anderson and Thomas J. Tierney resigned from the board of directors of the company; both had been directors since 2003.
-In July 2020, eBay sold its classifieds business to Adevinta for $2.5 billion in cash and 540 million shares of Adevinta.
+In July 2020, eBay sold its classifieds business, including German Kleinanzeigen, to Adevinta for $2.5 billion in cash and 540 million shares of Adevinta.
 To gain regulatory approval, Gumtree was further divested. eBay sold its shares in Adevinta in 2023, when that company was acquired by private equity firms.

 In September 2020, Pierre Omidyar resigned from the board of directors, after resigning as chairman in 2015.
 In November 2021, eBay sold its South Korean business to Emart for $3 billion.

+In 2020, eBay launched a service that would guarantee the authenticity of luxury sneakers sold on its platform.
+This authenticity guarantee expanded over the next several years to include other high-end goods such as watches, handbags, jewelry, and apparel.
+EBay also launched its Up & Running Grants program in 2020.
+The program provides 50 small business owners each year with a $10,000 grant to improve their companies.

 In May 2022, eBay acquired a stake in Funko and became the preferred secondary marketplace for Funko.
 In June 2022, the company acquired KnownOrigin, a marketplace for non-fungible tokens.
 In August 2022, the company acquired the myFitment group of companies, specializing in online sales of automotive and powersports parts and accessories.
-In October 2022, the company acquired TCGPlayer, a marketplace for collectible card games, for up to $295 million.
+In October 2022, the company acquired TCGPlayer, a marketplace for collectible card games, for approximately $295 million.

 In July 2023, the company acquired Certiligo, a provider of artificial intelligence–powered digital IDs and authentication for apparel and fashion goods.

+In 2022, eBay launched a venture capital arm called eBay Ventures.
+This part of the company invests in start-up companies that develop marketplace technologies.
+Its first investment was placed in the Norwegian social marketplace Tise.

+In February 2023, eBay acquired 3PM Shield, a company that uses artificial intelligence to identify potentially fraudulent goods and sellers.
+In July 2023, eBay acquired Certilogo, a provider of AI-powered digital IDs and authentication for apparel and fashion goods.

 In January 2024, the company announced plans to lay off 9% of its workforce after hiring outpaced growth projections.

+In January 2025, eBay acquired Caramel, a company that digitally manages the final steps of a vehicle sale such as financing, insurance, and ownership transfer.
+In September 2025, eBay acquired Tise, a social marketplace for secondhand fashion and homeware.

+On 3 May 2026, video game retailer GameStop proposed to buy eBay for about $56 billion in a cash-and-stock deal.
+GameStop already has a 5% stake in eBay through shares and derivatives. eBay rejected the bid outright, calling it "neither credible nor attractive".